 Comprehensive, transdiagnostic models of eating disorders are needed because of the highly heterogeneous and comorbid nature of eating disorders.
 Many of the behaviors exhibited in eating disorders have been theorized to be maintained by problematic desires to control one’s self and environment (Fairburn, Shafran, & Cooper, 1999).
 It is an opportune time to further identify and understand the underlying cognitive-affect processes that may play a role in the development and maintenance of eating disorder pathology (e.g., Lampard & Sharbanee 2015; Hill, Masuda & Latzman, 2013, Manlick et al., 2013).
 Several maladaptive regulation strategies have been associated with eating disorder pathology including rumination, avoidance, and emotion dysregulation.
-Psychological inflexibility and cognitive rigidity have been identified as underlying components which contribute to the development, maintenance, and treatment of an eating disorder (Manlick, Cochran & Coon, 2003).
-Psychological inflexibility describes an unwillingness to experience distressing, unwanted internal experiences (i.e., thoughts, emotions, sensations) that lead to efforts to alter, change, or avoid these experiences, often at the expense of life quality (Hayes, Luoma, Bond, Masuda, & Lillis, 2006).
-Research shows that efforts to avoid or alter internal experiences often results in increased psychological distress, and lower levels of functioning (e.g., Lillis & Hayes, 2007).
+Psychological inflexibility and cognitive rigidity have been identified as underlying components which contribute to the development, maintenance, and may serve as targets in the treatment of an eating disorder (Manlick, Cochran & Coon, 2003).
+Psychological inflexibility describes an unwillingness to experience distressing, unwanted internal experiences (e.g., thoughts, emotions, sensations), treating the internal experiences literally, and increased efforts to alter, change, or avoid these experiences, rather than focusing on meaningful activities (Hayes, Luoma, Bond, Masuda, & Lillis, 2006).

 Psychological inflexibility has been well-researched in the area of eating disorders (Ferreira et al., 2011; Hill et al., 2013; Masuda et al., 2014; Masuda et al., 2010; Masuda et al., 2010; Rawal et al., 2010; Wendell et al., 2012).
-There is broad evidence for the relationship between psychological inflexibility and eating disorder symptomology amongst non-clinical and clinical disordered eating populations (e.g., Merwin et al., 2010; Rawal, Park & Williams, 2010), as well as disordered-eating cognitions and mental health (Masuda & Wendell, 2010; Masuda, Price, Anderson & Wendell, 2010).
-Specifically, disordered eating cognitions are positively related to psychological health, while psychological inflexibility is inversely related to psychological health (Masuda, Price, Anderson & Wendell, 2010).
+There is broad evidence for the relationship between psychological inflexibility and eating disorder symptomology amongst non-clinical and clinical disordered eating populations (e.g., Merwin et al., 2010; Rawal, Park & Williams, 2010), as well as disordered-eating cognitions and poor mental health (Masuda & Wendell, 2010; Masuda, Price, Anderson & Wendell, 2010).
+Specifically, disordered eating cognitions and psychological inflexibility account for poor psychological health more than disorder cognitions alone (Masuda, Price, Anderson & Wendell, 2010).
 Furthermore, psychological distress has been shown to be positively related to eating disordered cognitions, while psychological flexibility has been shown to be inversely related to both disordered eating cognitions and eating disorders symptoms (Masuda, Le, & Cohen, 2014).
 Overall, there is considerable evidence that psychological inflexibility plays some role in predicting and maintaining disordered eating (Manlick, Cochran, & Koon, 2013).
 This study analyzed the effects of body image psychological inflexibility on outcomes for those in treatment for an eating disorder.

 Recently, psychological inflexibility has been examined in eating disorder populations using a measure that conceptualizes psychological inflexibility regarding body image inflexibility (Body Image – Acceptance and Action Questionnaire; Sandoz, Wilson, Merwin, & Kellum, 2013).
-Body image inflexibility is a construct intended to measure one’s use of maladaptive regulation strategies while experiencing body dissatisfaction and disordered eating (Sandoz et al. (2013).
-In other words, one who displays high levels of body image flexibility would be able to engage in personally meaningful, values-consistent behavior, while at the same time experiencing potentially unwanted or distressing internal experiences such as body dissatisfaction, openly without defense or judgment.
+Body image inflexibility is a construct intended to measure the use of maladaptive regulation strategies while experiencing body dissatisfaction and disordered eating (Sandoz et al. (2013).
+In other words, high levels of body image flexibility fosters engagement in personally meaningful, values-consistent behavior, even while experiencing potentially unwanted or distressing internal experiences such as body dissatisfaction.
 It is theorized that the mere presence of eating disorder-related internal experiences may not result in eating disorder-related behaviors, but rather that eating disorder pathology is a result of how one responds to these experiences (Hill, Masuda, & Latzman, 2013; Rawal, Park, & Williams, 2010).